SABMiller: Acquired by Anheuser-Busch InBev

 On 16 September 2015, Anheuser-Busch InBev made the acquisition bid for SABMiller that would unite the world's two biggest beermakers and control about half the industry's profit.
 The deal, however, would need to go through several regulatory hurdles which would require certain operations to be spun off the group.
 A tentative deal was announced on 13 October 2015.

-The US$107 billion merger between Anheuser-Busch InBev and SABMiller closed on 10 October 2016.
+The US$107 billion merger between AB InBev and SABMiller closed on 10 October 2016.
 The new company, Anheuser-Busch InBev SA/NV is now the world's largest beer company.
 The target annual sales for the new company is US$55 billion.